Fish mongers, markets, and mechanization: Gender and the economic transformation of an Indian fishery

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Hapke, Holly Malissa, "Fish mongers, markets, and mechanization: Gender and the economic transformation of an Indian fishery" (1996).
-Geography - Dissertations.
+Geography and the Environment - Dissertations.
 44.